Portland Divorce Lawyer

 - Collaborative divorce

 Oregon is an exclusively no-fault divorce state.
 This means that proving fault in the other spouse in order to get a divorce is not an option in Oregon’s divorce laws.
 Instead, a spouse or couple simply needs to claim that there are “irreconcilable differences” and the marriage is broken beyond repair as a result.

 It’s important to note though that faults could be used as a factor to decide matters related to divorce such as property division, spousal support, child custody, child support, etc.

 There are a few key aspects to the Oregon divorce process that you should note if you are considering divorce in the state.

-Contact our firm to learn more about the process for divorce in Oregon.
+Contact our Portland divorce lawyer to learn more about the process for divorce in Oregon.